awslabs/aws-customer-churn-pipeline/README.md

 5. Deploy the AWS Step Functions pipelines for training and inference.
 This is done based on the above S3 location and creates multiple Amazon Lambda and Amazon SageMaker jobs.
 6. Writes the stack name and region to `delete_resources.sh`, so that this script can later be used to tear down the AWS infrastructure

-Once the the standup completes, your CloudFormation console should look like the below, with all stacks showing green.
+Once the standup completes, your CloudFormation console should look like the below, with all stacks showing green.

 ![AllGreen](images/CFNAllGreen.png)